 Career Break

-A profession break refers to a timeframe when a employee deliberately puts a hold on from their responsibility to seek after private interests, participate in self-improvement exercises, or deal with individual or family obligations.
+A Career Break refers to a timeframe when a employee deliberately puts a hold on from their responsibility to seek after private interests, participate in self-improvement exercises, or deal with individual or family obligations.
 It is a planned break from work that lets people focus on other aspects of their lives while they temporarily step away from their professional responsibilities.
 Breaks from your career can last anywhere from a few months to a year or more.

 Employees may choose to travel, study, volunteer, care for family members, or investigate new career paths during a career break.
 A career break is meant to give people a chance to refuel, learn from new experiences, or focus on their own priorities.
 It can also be seen to avoid burnout and improve work-life balance.